-The goal of the National Review Institute’s Regional Fellows program is to introduce succeeding generations to the conservative movement’s most important thinkers, institutions, and writings, and to build a network of talented, like-minded individuals who can assist one another professionally and personally for years to come.
+The goals of the National Review Institute’s Regional Fellowship program are two-fold: first, to impart a deeper understanding of the foundations of conservative thought; and secondly, to build a network of talented, like-minded individuals who can assist one another professionally and personally for years to come.

-In 2014, the program instituted a new syllabus—designed by NRI board member and celebrated academic Daniel J. Mahoney — that fosters a rigorous examination of conservative principles and how they apply to the issues of the day.
+The Regional Fellowship program follows a syllabus—designed by NRI board member and celebrated academic Daniel J. Mahoney — that fosters a rigorous examination of conservative principles and how they apply to the issues of the day.
 Incorporating readings from Burke to Buckley, the syllabus focuses on the foundations of conservative thought.

 Fellows meet for a series of eight weeknight dinner seminars.
 For each session, Fellows are expected to complete a 25-30 page reading assignment, which they will discuss with a leading conservative thinker.
-In addition, Fellows receive invitations to exclusive networking happy hours and other area conservative events, as well as an annual alumni gathering.
+Past discussion leaders have included luminaries such as: Victor Davis Hanson, Jonah Goldberg, Kathryn Jean Lopez, John Yoo, Christopher Wolfe, Yuval Levin, and Andrew C. McCarthy.
+In addition, Fellows receive invitations to exclusive networking happy hours and other area conservative events.

 NEW YORK, NY